-Description: The SimpleChIP® Enzymatic Chromatin IP Kit (Agarose Beads) #9002 is designed to conveniently provide reagents needed to perform up to 30 chromatin immunoprecipitations from cells and is optimized for 4 X 10 cells per immunoprecipitation.
-This kit is not compatible with ChIP-Seq because the ChIP-Grade Protein G Agarose Beads contain sonicated salmon sperm DNA, which interferes with downstream sequencing.
+Description: The SimpleChIP® Plus Enzymatic Chromatin IP Kit (Agarose Beads) #9004 is designed to conveniently provide reagents needed to perform up to 30 chromatin immunoprecipitations from cells or tissue samples, and is optimized for 4 X 106 cells or 25 mg of tissue per immunoprecipitation.
+This kit is not compatible with ChIP-Seq because the ChIP-Grade Protein G Agarose Beads contain sonicated salmon sperm DNA, which interferes with downstream

-Specificity/Sensitivity: The SimpleChIP® Enzymatic Chromatin IP Kit can be utilized with any ChIP-validated antibody to detect endogenous levels of protein-DNA interactions and histone modifications in mammalian cells (see Figures 1-3).
+Specificity/Sensitivity: The SimpleChIP® Plus Enzymatic Chromatin IP Kit can be utilized with any ChIP-validated antibody to detect endogenous levels of protein-DNA interactions and histone modifications in mammalian cells and tissue samples (see Figures 1 and 2).
 The positive control Histone H3 (D2B12) XP® Rabbit mAb (ChIP Formulated) #4620 recognizes many different species of the highly conserved Histone H3 protein, including human, mouse, rat and monkey.
 Primer sets are included for the human and mouse positive control RPL30 gene loci; however, the use of other species with the kit requires the design of additional control primer sets.